NCAR/DART/index.rst

 non-Gaussian prior distributions can also see large improvements.
 Examples can include atmospheric quantities like moisture and cloud amount in the presence of convection, and many land surface variables.

-The instructions to use these tools can be found on this page:
+Instructions to use these tools can be found on this page:
 :ref:`QCF`

+Examples for using these tools with the lorenz_96_tracer_advection model can be found here:
+:ref:`quantile tracer`

 Organization of the documentation
 ---------------------------------